June/July 1996 – the time of Hitz FM broadcast 8.

-And as the broadcast wrapped up on July 20, there was an all ages gig “License to Party” at Olympic Park from 6pm to 1am.
+Finally, as the broadcast wrapped up on July 20, there was an all ages gig “License to Party” at Olympic Park from 6pm to 1am.
 The hosts crossed live to air on Hitz, with DJs, a fashion parade, food and more.

 For more info – check out the Hitlist Issue 18 below.
 You can make it ‘fullscreen’ and flip through it like a real magazine.